7 Best Neighborhoods in Houston, TX

 River Oaks

-The upscale and affluent neighborhood of River Oaks happens to be one of the most expensive neighborhoods in the United States and the rest of Texas.
+The upscale and affluent neighborhood of River Oaks is one of the most expensive neighborhoods in the United States and the rest of Texas.
 Providing its residents with only the best real estate available in Houston, living in River Oaks is ideal for wealthy families and retirees alike.
-Due to the neighborhood’s rich history, architectural styles reflect the “old money” of Houston through its large stately mansions and magnificent estates.
-New construction is making its way into the area as well through prestigious apartment complexes and beautiful single-family homes.
-Luxurious restaurants, shopping centers, and entertainment are also a major draw to the area.
+Due to the neighborhood's rich history, architectural styles reflect the "old money" of Houston through its large stately mansions and magnificent estates.
+New construction is also entering the area through prestigious apartment complexes and beautiful single-family homes.
+Luxurious restaurants, shopping centers, and entertainment are also a significant draw to the site.

 Local Favorites: